Honda V6 hybrid Formula One power unit: RBPTH002

 The RBPTH002 was developed for use in the 2024 Formula One season, replacing the RBPTH001 that was used in the 2022 and 2023 seasons.
-It powered the Red Bull Racing RB20 and Visa Cash App RB VCARB01, and is currently in use in both cars' successors, the RB21 and VCARB 02.
+It powered the Red Bull Racing RB20 and RB VCARB 01 and the RB21 and VCARB 02.
 With the engine freeze in place since 2022, power unit development has been restricted to reliability improvements only.
 For 2024, Honda made further improvements to the RBPTH001 to increase the engines durability, this increased the reliability of the power unit with increased racing distance thresholds before degradation began to reduce performance.
 The gains allowed teams to run the engine in a higher power state (more aggressive engine modes) for longer periods of time without any negative effects.
 This allows for a more performative power unit during the season.
 Specific details of the changes have not as yet been disclosed to the public but the changes made were drastic enough to warrant a new designation in the engine series, as the RBPTH002.

+The last podiums scored by Red Bull's teams with Honda engines were the Abu Dhabi (Red Bull) and Dutch Grands Prix (Racing Bulls).